by Singapore n Beyond | September 14, 2016 7:57 pm

-Heritage hotels are a favourite amongst travellers for their historical significance amidst a traditionally designed setting.
+Heritage hotels are a favourite among travellers for their historical significance amid a traditionally designed setting.
 Lucky for us, Penang is full of them!
 Inspired by different cultures and time periods, we’ve compiled a list of the best Peranakan Heritage Hotels in Penang.

 A quiet sanctuary from the usually bustling Georgetown, Clove Hall is a private Edwardian Anglo-Malay bungalow offering a peaceful retreat to any guest.
 Six suites named after spices reflect the its history of being a former coconut and clove plantation, and their outdoor pool is lined with Frangipani, Bougainvillea and ‘Firecracker’ plants.
 Their modern Peranakan design seamlessly blends into their fragrant gardens, resulting in a serene abode for any tired traveller.